 Freestyle Libre is the most accessible CGM on the market, and most community pharmacies stock them or can easily order them through a secondary distributor.
 For this reason, most of the patients I consult with use this type CGM.
-Freestyle is a well recognized brand, and are also known for producing self monitoring glucose meters (SMGM) and test strips and lancets.
-The Libre works by applying a sensor which contains a wired enzyme glucose sensing technology into the interstitial fluid on the back of the arm.
+Freestyle is a well-recognized brand, and is also known for producing self-monitoring glucose meters (SMGM) and test strips and lancets.
+The Libre works by applying a sensor that contains a wired enzyme glucose-sensing technology into the interstitial fluid on the back of the arm.
 The sensor filament that goes under the skin is very flexible and is 5mm long and 0.4mm wide.
 This technology measures glucose every minute and stores readings in 15-minute intervals.
 The sensor needs to be scanned by either the reader or a smartphone and this will transmit the prior 8 hours of data to the app.
 Since there is no continuous flow of data, there are settings for alerts and alarms.

 One of the major benefits of the Libre is that there is no calibration necessary.
 It’s also relatively affordable.
 Most insurance companies will cover this device, but the out-of-pocket expense is approximately $65 for a 14-day sensor.
 Patients tell me the Libre is easy to use, affordable, and that they appreciate that it can be easily configured with a smartphone, so they don’t have to buy a separate reader device.